VeraKnurenko/Project_coupon_3/README.md

-Coupon site project combiming backend with SPRING JAVA and front End with React
+Coupon purchase site project combining backend with SPRING JAVA and front End with React